johnbiundo/dev.to-articles/blog-posts/micro-nats-1/micro-nats-part1.md

 ### Concepts

-There's a lot going on in those diagrams, even viewed at the highest level.
+There's a lot going on in [that diagram](#figure1), even viewed at the highest level.
 As soon as we begin diving into the details, the terminology soup can easily get in the way of deeper understanding.
 So without further ado, let's take a crack at some basic concepts and terminology.

 First, let's acknowledge that there are two main flavors of Nest transporters, which I'll refer to as: